Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

     python3
     ```

-The above setting of environment variables is configuration for distributed computing.
-Please refer to the [Extended Reading](#extented-reading) section at the end of this article for detailed explanation and launching distributed computing using some tools.
+Setting environment variables prepares the machines for distributed computing.
+Please refer to the [Extended Reading](#extented-reading) section at the end of this article for a detailed explanation and ways to launch distributed computing using provided tools.

 ### Create Consistent Tensor Directly

 In the two consoles, separately import `oneflow` and create `x`.

-`flow.palcement("cuda", {0:[0,1]})` appoints the range of consistent tensor in the cluster.
+`flow.placement("cuda", {0:[0,1]})` sets the range of consistent tensor in the cluster.
 - `"cuda"` means "on GPU".
 The second parameter of
 - `placement` is a dictionary.
-Its `key` is the index of machine, `value` is the index of the graphic cards.
-Therefore, `{0:[0,1]}` means that consistent tensor is on the 0th, 1st graphics card of the 0th machine.
+Its `key` is the index of machine, and its `value` is the index of the graphic cards.
+Therefore, `{0:[0,1]}` means that consistent tensor is on the 0th, 1st graphic cards of the 0th machine.

 === "Terminal 0"
     ```python